- How to Apply

 There are a few things you need to do in order to apply to program.

-- The first step is to apply online to the university at: www.calstate.edu/apply and pay the online fee if applicable.
+The first step is to apply online to the university at: www.calstate.edu/apply and pay the online fee if applicable.
 (Some students are eligible for a fee waiver.)
+View for information on Liberal Studies.

 - The next step is the program application process.
-The instructions on how to apply can be found on our application page: click here to find the program you are interested in and links to the program requirements and forms.
+The instructions on how to apply can be found on our application page: Find the program you are interested in and links to the program requirements and forms.
 Make sure you are reading everything carefully so you don't miss any steps.

 - You will need to bring in or mail the program documentation that is listed in the admission requirements pages to ED 100 in the Kremen School of Education and Human Development.